Working with Irish Hardwood. Ideal, Unique, Lifetime Gifts for any Occasion

 I currently use 2 methods of drying my bowls.
 (1) The Sauno Kiln.
 This is a Swedish designed drying unit which really dries the wood well but can cause failures in Hardwood.
 (2) The Paper Bag Method.
 This involves putting a rough turned endgrain sealed bowl into a brown paper bag with it's own wet shavings for 3 to 9 months depending on the species.
 This is a much slower method than kiln drying but the warping and cracking is reduced.

-At the time I wrote most of this page I used the Sauno system but the harsh drying caused a lot of damage to bowl stock over several batches.
-I now believe the Sauno is too extreme unless micro managed.
-I now just use the paper bag method for bowls and air dry wood before using the attic to dry spindle stock.
-Ash is perfect for this method and dries well but Beech suffers from Mildew in the bags which leaves nasty grey patches in the wood.
+Please Note: At the time I wrote most of this page I mostly used the Sauno system but the harsh drying caused a lot of damage to bowl stock over several batches.
+I now believe the Sauno is too extreme for bowls unless micro managed.
+I have returned to the paper bag method for bowls and air dry wood before using the attic to dry spindle stock.
+Ash is perfect for this method and dries very well but Beech suffers from Mildew in the bags which leaves nasty grey patches in the wood.
+It is advisable to use a dehumidification kiln with an oscillating fan blowing to dry Beech so that Mildew staining does not occur.

 The Bowl is finished

 The bowl is remounted on the lathe using a special re-mounting plate with tailstock support.
-The warped and uneven edges require this to hold it securely.
+The warped and uneven edges require this plate to hold it securely at four points.
 The exterior and the foot of the bowl are trued up and the final shape is cut.
 The tenon is again resized for the 4 jaw chuck and the bowl is reversed and held securely in the jaws.
 The top edge and inside of the bowl are now carefully turned to give the perfect finish.
 Once the final shape and wall thickness are achieved it is now time to sand.

 Sanding the Bowl

-I sand the bowls using 4 grits.
-120, 180, 240 & 320 using these 4 grits on the outside and the same again on the inside.
+I sand the bowls using 4 grits on discs cut to suit specific Sanding Mandrels.
+I use grits 120, 180, 240 & 320 on the outside and the same again on the inside.
+Each disc is used once and discarded.
 The lathe is stopped after each grit to check the progress and look for any missed defects which are then eliminated.
-For this process I use an expensive respirator and have air scrubbers in the background removing the fine particles from the air.
-Improper sanding can leave visible marks on the bowls so great care and good lighting are essential.
+For the sanding process I use an expensive 3M Versaflo respirator and have air scrubbers in the background removing the fine particles from the air.
+Moving on too soon or Improper sanding can leave visible marks on the bowls so great care and good lighting are absolutely essential.

 Oiling the Bowl

 The dust from sanding is blown away using a compressor and the bowl then gets a generous coating of Liquid Paraffin (mineral oil in the US).
+This is the cheapest coating available but requires frequent re-oiling during the year.
 Once the full coat has applied I check for any thirsty areas and apply some more.
 The freshly oiled bowl is then carried into the house overnight to absorb the oil and stay in a controlled environment.
-Note; I have moved on from this early method of finishing to some more durable finishes that look better long term.
+Note; I have moved on from this early method of finishing to some more durable finishes that look better in shops and last longer than the non permanent Liquid Paraffin.
+Check out my explanations on this Blog Post on Salad Bowl Finishing.

 Turning the Foot